apache/calcite/site/_docs/algebra.md

 semantics as the original but a lower cost.

 The planning process is extensible.
-You can add your own relational operators, planner rules, cost model, and statistics.
+You can add your own relational operators, planner rules, cost models, and statistics.

 ## Algebra builder